danbev/migrate/README.md

 * Java API
 * File system deployment

-For this example we will be using the file system deploy method.

-    cp target/lib/migrate.ear /path/to/as7/standalone/deployments

 ### Deploying the JMS queue
 This example application uses a JMS queue which needs to added to AS7.
 In previous versions of JBoss AS one could package a queue definition file